satwika787/fake_news_detection/README.md

 ### Future Improvements

-* Experimenting with different classification algorithms, such as support vector machines or ensemble methods, to improve prediction accuracy.
 * Incorporating additional features, such as  social network information, to provide more context for the prediction.
 * Collecting a larger and more diverse dataset to train the model, potentially reducing biases and improving generalization.